Last Updated on November 13, 2023

 The overrun action could make it possible for one of the stronger characters to push past that foe and towards their ally.

-Anybody who’s ever played with a rogue or somebody that has taken the Mobile feat has seen the benefit of this mobility.
+Anybody who’s ever played with a rogue or somebody who has taken the Mobile feat has seen the benefit of this mobility.
 Both of these characters can move about the battlefield and get themselves into positions enemies might not expect.

 While the overrun action doesn’t guarantee anything, it gives more characters ways to get around and if light.